 The conference is also a collaborative endeavor that brings together four of Allard Law’s research groups: Indigenous Legal Studies, the Centre for Asian Legal Studies, the Centre for Feminist Legal Studies, and the Centre for Law and the Environment.

 The conference takes place at the Peter A. Allard School of Law, University of British Columbia.
+View the full event program and schedule on the Eventbrite registration page.

 Centre for Constitutional Studies, University of Alberta